 Get a quick overview of the last changes on the websites

-One glance is enough to evaluate what’s happening with your websites and to decide if something went wrong.
-Track website uptime and downtime and learn about added and deleted pages.
+One glance is enough to evaluate what’s happening with your sites and to decide if something went wrong.
+Track site uptime and downtime and learn about added and deleted pages.

 Be the first to know when there is a risk of losing Google traffic

 Get alerts to your email immediately if your site is down, important landing pages become non-indexable in robots.txt and meta tag robots, or HTTP status codes changed and vice versa if wrong pages become indexable.

 Learn about event types you never knew existed on your website

 Your site can be changed by subordinates, freelancers, plugins, CMS platforms, and even hackers.
 You never know what is going on until you track code changes.
 Sitechecker will do that for you.

 Measure the impact of website changes on its rankings